top of page

 We need to address Utah's housing crisis

 Home prices went up nearly 25% in recent years and they keep climbing.
-Many renters and first-time home buyers are being priced out of the market.
+Rent is far too expensive, Utah has the 8th most expensive rent in the country.
+Statewide, 3 in 10 low-income people are homeless or pay more than half their income for rent.
+Owning a home is one of the best ways for families to gain financial security, but first-time home buyers are being priced out of the market.
 And it is becoming harder and harder for our kids to afford living in the towns where they grew up.
-Statewide, 3 in 10 low-income people are homeless or pay more than half their income for rent.
 Why is this happening?
 There are many contributing factors, but ultimately it comes down to poorly managed growth.
+It doesn't have to be this way.
 We can do much better.

 As a member of the Utah legislature I will work to